Subcubic Coin Tossing in Asynchrony without PKI: Contributions

-Our main contribution is a method to decrease the message/communication complexity of common coin tossing.
+Our main contribution is a technique to decrease the asymptotic message/communication complexity of common coin protocols that cost $n^{2 + \Omega(1)}$ messages/bits.
 We do so by designing a transformation which converts strong but expensive binary common coins into weaker but also cheaper ones.
-Below, Theorem \ref{mainthm} states the relation between the strong coin $\C_\st$ the transformation takes in and the weaker coin $\mathit{T}(\C_\st,z,k,\varepsilon,\alpha)$ we thus obtain.
+Below, Theorem \ref{simplethm} states the relation between the strong coin $\C_\str$ the transformation takes in and the weaker coin $\mathit{T}(\C_\str,z,k,\varepsilon,\alpha)$ we thus obtain.